Interoperability Principle

 When an organization officially establishes interoperability as a concept as part of an enterprise architecture, its principle automatically also becomes part of that enterprise architecture.
 It becomes a governed enterprise architecture principle.

-When the principle of interoperability is officially established as an enterprise architecture principle, it will have an impact on all solution designs, it will be referred to in policies, and be used in integration projects and procurement processes of all systems in the organization.
+When the principle of Interoperability is officially established as an enterprise architecture principle, it will have an impact on all solution designs, it will be referred to in policies, and it will be used in integration projects and procurement processes of all systems in the organization.

 Preventing Healthcare Fraud

-Adopting the principle of interoperability not only helps in reducing errors in providing healthcare, but it also helps in combating fraud in healthcare.
+Adopting the principle of Interoperability not only helps reduce errors in providing healthcare, but it also helps in combating fraud in healthcare.

 In many countries, billions of dollars are lost due to healthcare fraud.